Reporting Security Issues

 - We will give credit for reporting a website running software from a third party vendor (e.g., Jira) with known vulnerabilities if we are unaware of the vulnerabilities 30 days after the vulnerability has been published (or 14 days for critical vulnerabilities with a .CVSS score of 9.0+).
 We have our own monitoring in place for this so we want to give our monitoring tools a chance to do its job.
 However, if we missed the vulnerability, we’ll give you credit.

-- We do not give credit for submissions related to best practices if there is no actual vulnerability.
+- We do not give credit for reports related to best practices if there is no actual vulnerability.

 - Liferay Analytics Cloud / Liferay Experience Cloud: